Hierarchical Message-Passing Graph Neural Networks: Proposed Approach

-\textbf{I. Hierarchical structure generation.} An attributed graph $G$ can be naturally organised by cluster structures, in which densely inter-connected nodes are grouped.
-For example in Figure~\ref{fig:general_structure}(a), authors $\{v_{1}, v_{2}, \dots, v_{17}\}$ can be grouped into different clusters $\{s_{1}, s_{2}, \dots, s_{9}\}$ based on their institutes.
-Institutes also can be grouped into higher-level clusters $\{r_{1}, \dots, r_{4}\}$ according to research areas.
-Meanwhile, there is a relationship between nodes at different levels, as indicated by dashed lines in Figure~\ref{fig:general_structure}(c).
-Hence, we can generate a hierarchical structure to depict both of the inter- and intra- relationships among authors, institute, and research areas.
-We will discuss how to implement the generation of hierarchical structure in Section~\ref{sub:hierarchical_community_aware_graph_neural_network}.
+\textbf{I. Hierarchical structure generation.} Nodes $\mathcal{V}$ of a graph $\mathcal{G}$ can be naturally organised by super node structures of $T$ different levels, i.e., $\{\mathcal{V}_1, \mathcal{V}_2, \dots, \mathcal{V}_T \}$, in which densely inter-connected nodes of $\mathcal{V}_{t\!-\!1}$ ($2\le t\le T$) are grouped into a super node of $\mathcal{V}_{t}$.
+For example in Fig.~\ref{fig:general_structure}-(a), author set $\mathcal{V}_1=\{v_{1}, v_{2}, \dots, v_{17}\}$ can be grouped into different super nodes $\mathcal{V}_2=\{s_{1}, s_{2}, \dots, s_{9}\}$ based on their institutes.
+Institutes can be further grouped into higher-level super nodes $\mathcal{V}_3=\{r_{1}, r_{2}, \dots, r_{4}\}$ according to research areas.
+Meanwhile, there is a relationship between nodes at different levels, as indicated by dashed lines in Fig.~\ref{fig:general_structure}-(c).
+Hence, we can generate a hierarchical structure to depict the inter- and intra-relationships among authors, institutes, and research areas.
+We will discuss how to implement the hierarchical structure generation in Sec.~\ref{subsec:hierarchical_community_aware_graph_neural_network}.